 The booster module of the modulare supercomputer JURECA was put into operation at the Forschungszentrum Jülich in November 2017.
 It extends the available JURECA cluster module with a high-scable component and replaces the JARA resources on JUQUEEN which was decommissioned in May 2018.
 160 million core-hours (800 TFlop/s) per year will be available on the booster module for users of the JARA Partition.

-Therefore, the accumulated computing capacity available on the JARA Partition for the exclusive use of Aachen’s and Jülich’s scientists in the JARA Partition will be about 2 Flop/s.
+Therefore, the accumulated computing capacity available on the JARA Partition for the exclusive use of Aachen’s and Jülich’s scientists in the JARA Partition is about 2.3 PFlop/s.

 If you have any further questions please contact the JARA-CSD Office at firstname.lastname@example.org.